Professional U.S. Trademark Attorney Services

 I perform most of my work on a flat-fee basis.
 I understand that when starting a new business, you must make important decisions about expenses.
 That is why I let you know what your costs will be up-front.
 Please feel free to review my pricing here.

 It is important to me that my clients succeed in their business ventures, and I believe that begins with protecting their brands and taking steps to help avoid potentially ruinous trademark infringement lawsuits.
-To schedule your free initial consultation, please call me at (314) 479-3668, send me an email at email@example.com, or complete the contact form found near the bottom of this page.
+To schedule your free initial consultation, please give me a call today at (480) 360-3499, send me an email at email@example.com, or complete the contact form found near the bottom of this page.
 I look forward to speaking with you!

 Some of my satisfied clients...

 Frequently Asked Questions

 Trademarks are (most commonly) words, logos, and slogans that are used in connection with products or services in order to create a brand.
 They are extremely valuable assets to any business, because they help a business to differentiate itself from its competitors, and because consumers associate them with their past experiences with a particular brand.

 Copyrights give protection to artistic works such as books, music, movies and television, and artwork.
 It is important for artists to be able to protect their creations from copying and plagiarism by others, and copyright law allows them to do this.